Skip to main content

 S/MIME is an encryption standard that adds digital signatures to emails to verify they are authentic.

-Developed by RSA Data Security, S/MIME is built into most major email platforms, making it easy to use in corporate settings.
+Developed by RSA Data Security, S/MIME is built into most major email platforms, making it practical in corporate settings.

 S/MIME encrypts emails using public-key cryptography and verifies the sender's identity through digital signatures.